Skip to Content

 Poke Bowl

-From buying high-quality fish to making the best ever poke bowl sauce, we’ll teach you everything you need to know about how to make a poke bowl at home!
+From buying really good, ‘sushi-grade’ fresh fish to making the best, easy poke bowl sauce, here’s everything you need to know about how to make a poke bowl at home!

-Because yeah, making a colorful, fresh, gorgeous salmon and ahi poke bowl at home is pretty darn impressive!
-It’s also not too hard to do.
-You’ll need a bit of time—like any bowl recipe, there are lots of little components and sauces—but none of the steps require much in the way of special knowledge or technique.
-You’ll also need access to really great, high-quality raw fish—ahi tuna and salmon is the poke bowl combo we love most—but you don’t have to live close to a fancy store for that.
-If you can access the internet, you’ve got access to sushi-grade fish and, well, you’re here, so we know you’ve got the internet!
+Making a colorful, fresh, salmon and ahi poke bowl at home is pretty darn impressive!
+It’s also so healthy, and pretty easy.
+You’ll need a bit of time — like any bowl recipe, poke bowls are made up of lots of little components and sauces— and you’ll need access to really great, high-quality raw fish.
+Ahi tuna and fresh salmon are the poke bowl fish combo we love most—but you don’t have to live close to a fancy store for that.
+If you can access the internet, you’ve got access to sushi-grade fish.
+As for what else goes on a poke bowl?
+The reason it’s pretty easy to make a poke bowl at home is that many of our toppings are simple (cool, sweet mango, or a fresh, quick Asian Cucumber Salad) or can be store bought (like the seaweed salad).
+Trust us, you can DIY a poke bowl!

 What Is a Poke Bowl?

-sushi grade tuna and salmon in a bowl with green onions, sesame oil, rice vinegar and ginger
+sushi grade tuna and salmon marinating in a bowl of soy sauce, green onion, sesame oil, rice vinegar and pickled ginger juice

 Are Poke Bowls Healthy?

-Yeah!
-Poke bowls are pretty healthy!
+Yes, poke bowls are healthy.
 They include lots of healthy fats from the fish, and are usually topped with other good-for-you things like veggies, avocado and seaweed meaning that a poke bowl is a pretty darn healthy choice.
 Poke bowl dressings are usually relatively light, too.
-Even the mayo-based poke bowl sauces—like the one we call for in our poke bowl recipe—are used in moderation to just finish the dish, so the meal stays well within the arena of relatively healthy food.
+Even the mayo-based poke bowl sauces—like the one in our poke bowl recipe—are used in moderation.
 We love that poke bowls are really filling, too.
-And if you’d really like to up the health ante, swap the white rice for brown for a major nutritional upgrade.
+And if you’d really like to make your poke bowl even healthier, swap the white rice for brown rice for a major nutritional upgrade.

 Poke Bowl Ingredients

 What comes in a poke bowl?
 Well, poke bowls are having a majorly trendy moment, which means that people are going bonkers with their poke bowl toppings.
 Many of them are delicious, but they do represent a complete departure from true, authentic Hawaiian poke bowls.
-We’ve allowed ourselves a little wiggle room, but mostly our poke bowl ingredients keep things pretty traditional.
+Mostly, our poke bowl ingredients keep things pretty traditional.
 We’ve included a list of optional toppings, though, and if you’d like to really load up your bowl, we say go for it!
 Here are the essential components of a really delicious poke bowl:

-• Poke!
-We’ve kept things classic with a poke made of raw salmon and ahi seasoned with soy sauce, scallions and sesame oil.
-But if you prefer all ahi poke or all salmon poke, feel free to make it that way!
+• Poke: Aka, seasoned raw fish.
+We usually make our poke with raw salmon and ahi tuna seasoned with soy sauce, scallions and sesame oil.
+But if you prefer to use all ahi poke or all salmon poke in your poke bowl, that’s just fine.

-• Seasoned white rice!
-While you could use plain steamed rice, it’s so easy to add a bit of rice vinegar and sesame oil to the cooking water, and give it a little extra oomph.
+• Seasoned white rice: While you could use plain Steamed Rice, we love to add rice vinegar and sesame oil to the cooking water, and give it a little extra oomph.

 Don’t be scared off by the wasabi here.
 Even if you’re not a big fan of spicy food, the mayo and lemon juice counteract the sharp heat of the wasabi paste and it makes for a lovely, balanced condiment for finishing the poke bowl.
-You can also use just a little to start with, and add more if you’d like to.
 Here’s what’s in our delicious poke bowl sauce:

 • Mayonnaise